tstapler/ansible-adauth/README.md

 domain_full: teamn.isucdc.com # The domain you wish to join
 adauth_username: username # A user with permission to join the domain
 adauth_password: password
-# Groups who should be allowed to login to the machine
+# Groups who are allowed to login to the machine
 ad_groups:
-  - Domain Admins
+  - name: Domain Admins
+  - name: Other Group
+    sudo_access: true
+  - name: Enterprise Admins
+    sudo_access: true
+    sudoers_template: '%Enterprise\ Admins ALL=(ALL) NOPASSWD:ALL'
 ```

 # Running